rockymeza/wifi/docs/scanning.rst

 - :attr:`address`
 - :attr:`mode`

-For cells that have :attr:`encrypted` as `True`, there will also be the following attributes:
+For cells that have :attr:`encrypted` as `True`, there will also be the following attribute:

 - :attr:`encryption_type`

+Additional attributes may be available, based on the type of the encryption.
+Support for this has started in release 0.4.0 and will be enhanced in to subsequent releases.

 .. note::